scramjetorg/transform-hub/bdd/README.md

-# Behavior Driven Development
+# Behaviour Driven Development

 As the "problem scope" of the business problem that our technology solves is quite complex, we decided to use the BDD practice to support the development process.
 BDD is a methodology of high automation and agility.
 It describes a cycle of interactions with well-defined outcomes.
-As a result of these activities, we obtain working, tested software that has a real value.
+As a result of these activities, we obtain working, tested software that has real value.

 We use [Cucumber](https://cucumber.io/) as a software tool to support the BDD process and [Gherkin](https://cucumber.io/docs/gherkin/) syntax that allows us to write tests in a human-readable language.